Get

 Genetics

-A critical factor that will dictate your pup’s adult size is whether it is a Li-ung, Shou-wu, or Lao-tzu.
+A critical factor that will dictate your pup’s adult size is whether they are a Li-ung, Shou-wu, or Lao-tzu.
 Also, it is not uncommon for genetic mutations to occasionally happen and cause stunted growth or dwarfism in some puppies.

-A Hmong dog with stunted growth looks like a Corgis.
-Instead of having a complete miniature body, it will have shorter legs that may not be immediately noticeable as short.
+A Hmong dog with stunted growth looks like a Corgi.
+Instead of having a complete miniature body, they have shorter legs that may not be immediately noticeable as short.
 Unless they stand beside a dog of the same breed and age without dwarfism, the concern can go unnoticed, especially to casual onlookers.

 Nutrition

 One of the main environmental factors that can influence the size of your Hmong dog is nutrition.
-The canine breed needs well-balanced food to avoid allergies and joint problems.
-Meeting the recommended protein, carbohydrate, and fat requirements also ensures Hmong dogs don’t grow too fast or too slowly.
+They require well-balanced food to prevent allergies and joint problems.
+Meeting the recommended protein, carbohydrate, and fat requirements ensures Hmong dogs don’t grow too fast or too slowly.

 Exercise